npmcomponent/philbooth-spooks.js/README.md

 a fresh object will be returned instead.

-`options.results` is an optional object containing values that will be returned by any spy methods that are invoked during your unit test setup.
+`options.results` is an optional object containing values that will be returned by any spy methods that are invoked.
 The values are keyed by method name.

-e.g.:
+e.g. if you wanted to mock jQuery:

 ```
 // Create the spy object.